SoMainline/hyperfocal_backend/README.md

 #### `list_all`

-Lists all unique device IDs recognized by the back end, the IDs are back end specific, the front end does not care about the specifics
+Lists all unique device IDs recognized by the back end, the IDs are back end specific, if no devices are found it should return `-ENODEV`

 Example:
 ```bash